 As for prostate concerns, we would again suggest that you have your health care provider monitor your testosterone levels and review the supplements you’re taking.
 Nutrition is probably more of a concern in development of prostate concerns than supplements: an excessive intake of dietary saturated fat or linoleic acid contributes to the formation of pro-inflammatory prostaglandins which can negatively impact prostate health.
 Antioxidants which help to protect from free radicals are found naturally in fruits and veggies, especially, and an ample intake supports the health of the whole body as well as the prostate.
-Some would also suggest that choosing organic foods might eliminate xenobiotics (estrogen-like environmental contaminants) which can contribute to hormone imbalance.

 This question was answered by a trained product specialist at Swanson Health Products.
 Do you have a question you’d like answered?
 Send it via email to email@example.com.